-HCMC is a dynamic city that is expected to be Silicon Valley of Vietnam with the establishment of Sai Gon Hi-tech Park, one of the national technology projects.
+HCMC is a dynamic city that is expected to be the Silicon Valley of Vietnam with the establishment of Sai Gon Hi-tech Park, one of the national technology projects.
 Because of the support from the government, HCMC has stable social conditions, positive GRDP growth, favorable IT infrastructure, and convenient living standards.

 CMC Global has its footprint in all these cities with the continuous establishment of offices in HCMC and Danang last year.
 In a year, we have opened two new branches to deploy our imperative strategy of expanding and becoming a leading IT service provider in the region.
-By 2023, CMC Global sets the target to become Top 5 Technology Services and Solutions companies in Vietnam.
+By 2023, CMC Global sets the target to become the Top 5 Technology Services and Solutions companies in Vietnam.

-Download free e-book on Outsourcing here.
+Download a free e-book on Outsourcing here.